You may already be familiar with the basics of customer relationship management or CRM software for your business.

 - Journaling: Add journal entries and rate your day using three emotions.
 If you did something with someone and logged it, Monica will add that event to your journal.
 Otherwise, the journal remains private, unless you don’t want it to be.

-Yet another great CRM to consider for enhancing your personal relationships is Airtable.
+Yet another great personal CRM to consider for enhancing your personal relationships is Airtable.
 This isn’t free software, but you can take advantage of a free trial.
-Airtable was developed with the goal of creating software that’s more flexible to your daily needs, both personal and professional ones.
+Airtable was developed to create software that’s more flexible to your daily needs, both personal and professional.

 Check out these great features included with Airtable:

 - App integration: Which apps do you use in your day-to-day life?
 Airtable probably integrates with them.
-Some of the integration options include Facebook, Twitter, Evernote, MailChimp, Meetup, Google Drive, Dropbox, LinkedIn, and Instagram.
+Some integration options include Facebook, Twitter, Evernote, MailChimp, Meetup, Google Drive, Dropbox, LinkedIn, and Instagram.
+Also, you can export data from Airtable to Excel or other databases easily.

 - Switching views: All the tasks you do may not necessarily require the same view.
 Airtable lets you switch between Kanban, gallery, calendar, or grid view depending on which accommodates your work at the time.